Guest Mystery Shopping Program Design

 Kinēsis employs a return intent based approach to mystery shop program design.
 This approach helps our clients identify and reinforce service behaviors which drive return intent and loyalty.
 We help clients focus training, coaching, incentives, and other motivational tools directly on the elements of the guest experience that will produce the largest return on investment.

 Questionnaire design anticipates the analysis and typically includes observations of objective behaviors, subjective impressions and comments.
-Together, these three elements of questionnaire design reveal the “what”, “how” and “why” of the guest experience, each map to a specific analytical purpose in indentifying drivers of purchase intent and loyalty as follows:
+Together, these three elements of questionnaire design reveal the “what”, “how” and “why” of the guest experience, each map to a specific analytical purpose in indentifying drivers of return intent and loyalty as follows:

 Kinēsis employs a highly consultative approach to program design.
 Generally program design starts with a detailed discussion with the client regarding their objectives.